JackSzwergold/Cheat-Sheets/content/Find.md

 Run this command to get rid of `.DS_Store`, `.Trashes`, `._*` and  `.TemporaryItems` files:

     find \( -name ".DS_Store" -or -name ".Trashes" -or -name "._*" -or -name ".TemporaryItems" \) -delete

-***

-*Find (c) by Jack Szwergold; written on September 27, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*